olterman/HA-Addon-TriliumNext/README.md

 # Addon Repository

 # About
-This is a repository for my own addons
+This is a Fork of Hypercrisis - TriliumNext Addon ... all I have done is update so that it pulls latest build.

 # Support
 For project related support please visit the corresponding project site.